bachelor-2014/report/v2/introduction.md

 Y, and six syringes has to be controlled, resulting in the need for twelve RC servo motors, which were added.
 It is controlled through an Arduino Mega 2560 [@arduino_mega_2560] board, which is connected to a personal computer through USB.
-The user of the robot has to write Python code and use the Splotbot Python class to interact with the robot.
-The Splotbot class controls the robot by sending G-code [@gcode] instructions to the Printrun [@printrun] application made to control 3D printers.
+The user has to write Python code and use a Splotbot Python library to interact with the robot.
+The Splotbot library controls the robot by sending G-code [@gcode] instructions to the Printrun [@printrun] application made to control 3D printers.
 Only a small subset of the G-code instructions is used [@gutierrez2012, pp. 33-48].